 - 55 undergraduate degree programs

-Degrees are available in a variety of subjects ranging from education to health and human services, among others.
-Interestingly, the town of Wilmington is located right on the water, and is often used as a filming location in lieu of New England locales.
+Degrees are available in various subjects ranging from education to health and human services.
+Interestingly, the town of Wilmington is located right on the water and is often used as a filming location in place of New England locales.

 San Diego State University

 San Diego State, the third oldest school in the California State University system, is a public research university near the beautiful San Diego beaches on the Pacific Ocean.
 Partly because of this location, San Diego State is one of America’s most applied-to colleges.
 Money Magazine has ranked San Diego State as the 116th best school in the nation, while the Academic Ranking of World Universities, The Daily Beast, and Princeton Review have also included the school in their rankings.